MoritzKappel/HF-NHMT/README.md

 Note that during inference, the dataset path refers to the source actor sequence containing the new pose skeletons instead of the dataset used to train the target actor networks.

 ## Citation
-If you this our code for your publications, please cite our [paper](https://graphics.tu-bs.de/upload/publications/kappel2020NHMT/Kappel_NHMT.pdf) using the following BibTeX:
+If you use our code for your publications, please cite our [paper](https://graphics.tu-bs.de/upload/publications/kappel2020NHMT/Kappel_NHMT.pdf) using the following BibTeX:

 ```
 @article{kappel2020high,